Aiven-Open/klaw-docs/docs/HowTo/settings.md

   `klaw.broadcast.text`.
 If you leave it empty, broadcasting will stop.
 - **Schemas Retrieval**
-  Every Kafka implementation may not have
-  Schema Registries; hence, it may not be required to query a schema registry server when a request is made.
+  Every Apache Kafka implementation may not have Schema Registries; hence, it may not be required to query a schema registry server when a request is made.
 You can enable this by updating the property `klaw.getschemas.enable`.
 By default, it is